Ashlee Evans-Smith: Ultimate Fighting Championship

 With a perfect 3–0 record, Evans-Smith had the first opportunity in the organization to fight Raquel Pennington on December 6, 2014, at UFC 181 following a neck injury to Pennington's original opponent Holly Holm.
 The fight was balanced and "locked," especially at the clinch, until Pennington secured a bulldog choke at the end of the round.
 When the round was over, it was revealed that Evans-Smith was unconscious due to the finish.
 The fight was interrupted between rounds 1 and 2, however, the official time is 4:59 of the first round.
 Ashlee soon after was suspended for diuretic use.

 Evans-Smith faced Veronica Macedo on September 3, 2016, at UFC Fight Night 93.
 She won the fight via technical knockout in round three.

 Evans-Smith faced Sarah Moras on September 9, 2017, at UFC 215.
 She lost the fight via armbar submission, resulting in her elbow being dislocated, in the first round.

 Evans-Smith faced Bec Rawlings on April 7, 2018, at UFC 223.
 She won the fight by unanimous decision.

 Evans-Smith was expected to face promotional newcomer Antonina Shevchenko on November 30, 2018, at The Ultimate Fighter 28 Finale.
-However, it was reported on November 8, 2018 that Evans-Smith pulled out of the event due to injury and she was replaced by Ji Yeon Kim.
+However, it was reported on November 8, 2018, that Evans-Smith pulled out of the event due to injury and she was replaced by Ji Yeon Kim.

 Evans-Smith was scheduled to face Lauren Murphy on February 17, 2019, at UFC on ESPN 1.
-However on December 19, 2018, Murphy announced and withdraw from the event as she would need more time off to recover from foot surgery.
+However, on December 19, 2018, Murphy announced and withdraw from the event as she would need more time off to recover from foot surgery.
 In turn, Evans-Smith faced Andrea Lee.
 Evans-Smith lost the fight by unanimous decision.

 Evans-Smith was expected to face Taila Santos on August 10, 2019, at UFC on ESPN+ 14.
 However, Evans-Smith withdrew the bout for undisclosed reasons.

-Evans-Smith was scheduled to face Molly McCann on March 21, 2020 at UFC Fight Night: Woodley vs. Edwards.
+Evans-Smith was scheduled to face Molly McCann on March 21, 2020, at UFC Fight Night: Woodley vs. Edwards.
 Due to the COVID-19 pandemic, the event was eventually postponed.

-Evans-Smith faced Norma Dumont on November 28, 2020 at UFC on ESPN: Blaydes vs. Lewis.
+Evans-Smith faced Norma Dumont on November 28, 2020, at UFC on ESPN: Blaydes vs. Lewis.
 She lost the fight via unanimous decision.

-Evans-Smith has been suspended by USADA for 14 months for tested positive for dehydroepiandrosterone retroactive from January 3.
-She will be eligle to compete again on March 3, 2023.
+Evans-Smith was suspended by USADA for 14 months for testing positive for dehydroepiandrosterone retroactive from January 3, 2022.
+She was suspended until March 3, 2023.

+After a two-and-a-half year layoff, Evans-Smith returned to face Ailín Pérez on July 15, 2023, at UFC Fight Night 224.
+She lost the fight via unanimous decision.

+After the loss, it was announced that Evans-Smith was no longer on the UFC roster.